muhammedjemal/crawler/README.md

-# Web Scraping Group Assignment
+# Crawler | Web Scraping | Browser Automation
-## This project is a web scraping assignment for a group of students working on a crawler tool.
 Below are the details and instructions for setting up and using the project.

 # Objective